Samurai CFOOctober 4th, 2011 — tonymayo Email This Article

 Years ago, while I was establishing myself in a new executive coaching practice, I supported my family by working as a part-time, outsourced CFO.
 Here is a reminiscence of a deep learning I earned during one of those accounting gigs.

-I said to my coach, “I am stressed and bothered because of her unpredictable behavior, of course, but I am mostly bothered by the fact that it bothers me.
+I said to my executive coach, “I am stressed and bothered because of her unpredictable behavior, of course, but I am mostly bothered by the fact that it bothers me.
 I am so ‘trained’ and ‘transformed’ I ought to be able to deal with her behavior without becoming stressed, hurt, or angry.
-I understand that I have to remain calm, not react to her outbursts, and keep on working so that I can keep on getting paid, but why do I have to lose sleep and spend my non-billable time talking about her with you and others?”
+I try to remain calm, not react to her outbursts, and keep on working because I need this income.
+I do what is necessary just to keep getting paid, so why do I lose sleep and spend my non-billable time talking about her with my coach, family, and friends?”

 I then remembered the old samurai expression (I suppose all samurai expressions are now old).